lsecqt/Red-Teaming-Army/Active Directory/Enumeration/Visualizing ACLs with Adalanche/Visualizing ACLs with Adalanche.md

 While [BloodHound](https://github.com/BloodHoundAD/BloodHound) is my rank #1 tool for enumerating and visualizing the Active Directory, I was also thrilled to try Adalanche, mainly because of curiosity in terms of UI, practical use and evasiveness.
 Turned out that this tool might be a hidden gem!

-I already deployed a video about this topic on my [channel](https://www.youtube.com/watch?v=PG2J0uILL1Q), so if you prefer watching a video instead of reading, feel welcomed!
+If you prefer watching a video instead of reading, I already deployed a video about the topic on my channel: [!embed](https://www.youtube.com/watch?v=KhVxglO2mcM)

 Also make sure to join my [Discord](https://discord.gg/bgSpdheEgu) where we share experience, knowledge and doing CTF together.